adonix-org/postrise/README.md

     // Default username is the current OS user. settings.setUsername("my_login_user");

-    // Either set the password or use pg_hba.conf to configure
+    // Set the password or configure secure access using pg_hba.conf
-    // secure access for your user.
+    // for your user.
     settings.setPassword("In1g0M@nt0Ya");

     // For all other settings, it is recommended to begin with